baklesis/MasterPlan/README.md

 3. On the command line (Windows) or terminal (Mac, Linux) navigate to the project's folder.
 4. Execute the command `python -u main.py`

+*In case there is a problem with installing the required libraries we included a demonstrative video of all the implemented functions in the main repos folder.*

 ## Log In Instructions:
 1. Enter organization using example organization "upatras".
 2. a) Enter as __admin__ using username "upatras" and password "1".